-Who is the early care and education workforce?
+Who is the early childhood education and care (ECEC) workforce?

-The early care and education workforce includes a diverse field of professionals working to support young children's development.
+The ECEC workforce includes a diverse field of professionals working to support young children's development.

-A qualified, valued, supported, and well-compensated workforce forms the foundation of high-quality early care and education.
+A qualified, valued, supported, and well-compensated workforce forms the foundation of high-quality early childhood education and care.